quixio/quix-streams/docs/subscribe.md

     ```

 === "C\#"
-Whenever a commit occurs, an event is raised to let you know.
+Whenever a commit completes, an event is raised that can be connected to a handler.
 This event is raised for both manual and automatic commits.
 You can subscribe to this event using the following code:

     ``` cs
     topicConsumer.OnCommitted += (sender, args) =>